Magenta-Mause/Medals-Frontend/README.md

 ### Official Deployment

-Medals has a official deployment that you can find with the following url: [https://stratssync.com/](https://stratssync.com/)
+Medals has an official deployment that you can find with the following url: [https://stratssync.com/](https://stratssync.com/)

 You can only use Medals if you are invited either by an administrator or a trainer.
 If that is not the case for you, but you still want to use the application you either need to deploy it locally for you or make a [custom deployment](#custom-deployment).
 For the local deployment regard the [Medals-Deployment](https://github.com/Magenta-Mause/Medals-Deployment) documentation.